BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/6_Developer/Out_Of_Date/DataCheck.md

 - Arrays needed by the filter currently exist when this filter is running.
 - Created arrays' tuple dimensions match their attribute matrix's tuple dimensions.
 - Values that cannot be negative should be positive, and vice versa.
-- The value that was input into the filter is in range. (i.e. An unsigned 8-bit integer array should be initialized only with values between 0-255).